RichDBklyn/Human-Activity-Recognition/README.md

 This project converts a large amount of raw data measuring the body movements of human subjects doing different physical activities into a “tidy” data set for subsequent analysis.

 In addition to this README.md file, this repository contains:
-* R script processing the source data into a  dataset that summarizes the measures by subject and type of activities
+* R script processing the source data into a  data set that summarizes the measures by subject and type of activity
-* Text file containing the tidy dataset
+* Text file containing the data set
-* A code book for the dataset
+* A code book for the data set

 ##Source Data Files
 A group of 30 volunteers each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-The smartphone’s embedded accelerometer and gyroscope captured 561 different measurements at regular intervals.
-The obtained dataset was randomly partitioned into two sets (70% used as training data; 30% used as test data).
+The smartphone’s embedded accelerometer and gyroscope captured different measurements of physical movement at regular intervals.
+The obtained data set was randomly split into two parts (70% used as training data; 30% used as test data).

 For more information on the experiment and the data, see: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The dataset was partitioned into seven files
+The data set was partitioned into seven files
-* X_train.txt: 7352 observations of the 561 variables that comprise the training data set
+* X_train.txt: 7352 observations of 561 variables that comprise the training data set
-* X_test.txt: 2947 observations of the 561 variables that comprise the test data set
+* X_test.txt: 2947 observations of 561 variables that comprise the test data set
 * feature.txt: names for each of the 561 variables
 * subject_train.txt: the ID number of the subject associated with each of the 7352 observations in the training data set
 * subject_test.txt: the ID number of the subject associated with each of the 2947 observations in the test data set